 This paper was originally delivered at the 2012 Society of Vineyard Scholars in Minneapolis, MN.
 Jonathan Edwards placed the blame for Satan’s victory in the First Great Awakening upon the failure of the stage-theory used by the pastors of his day.
 Are we in danger of a similar gaffe?
-By Gary David Stratton, PhD • Bethel University (See also, […]
+By Gary David Stratton, PhD • Senior Editor The great […]

 Antagonism between Christianity and a Hollywood establishment is part of the rift between Christianity and much of popular culture itself.
 But the roots of the conflict go much deeper.

 Answering God’s faith-building call By Patrick Wood Called to Hollywood?
 It wasn’t that I had a difficult time believing Dr. Stratton had, in fact, received such a command from the Lord.
 His ability to hear from God—an area I hoped to grow in myself as a young grad student—is what drew me to pursue a mentoring […]

 It’s not that he’s just not that into you; it’s that the church is just not that into being human.
 By Christy Krumm “I’ve only gone out with a couple of girls at church, and I won’t do it anymore,” says Luke*, a 40-year-old Christian man living in Southern California.
 “At this point, I’m happily resigned to […]